audgirka/ansible-portal-chart/README.md

 oc new-app --image-stream=plugin-registry
 ```

+### Create OpenShift secrets

+Before installing the chart, you must create a set of secrets in your OpenShift project.

+In the OpenShift console, navigate to "Secrets" on the sidebar panel, and click on the blue "Create" dropdown on the page.
+Select the "Key/value secret" option and add the keys and values as indicated below.

+NOTE: The secrets must have the **exact** name and key names shown below to work properly!

+**AAP authentication secrets**

+Create a secret named `secrets-rhaap-self-service-preview`.
+Add the following keys with the appropriate values to the secret:

+1. Key: `aap-host-url`

+    Value needed: AAP instance URL

+2. Key: `oauth-client-id`

+   Value needed: AAP OAuth client ID

+3. Key: `oauth-client-secret`

+   Value needed: AAP OAuth client secret value

+4. Key: `aap-token`

+   Value needed: Token for AAP user authentication

+**Github and Gitlab secrets**

+Create a secret named `secrets-scm`.
+Add the following key/value pairs to the secret:

+1. Key: `github-token`

+   Value needed: Github Personal Access Token (PAT)

+2. Key: `gitlab-token`

+   Value needed: Gitlab Personal Access Token (PAT)

+For details on generating a token and setting up integrations for Github and Gitlab, refer to [GitHub Integration Guide](https://backstage.io/docs/integrations/github/locations#configuration) or [GitLab Integration Guide](https://backstage.io/docs/integrations/gitlab/locations).

 ### Update values file

 **If installing from the OpenShift Helm Catalog:** Update the values shown below in the "Create Helm Release" YAML view.